Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Xnnn** Probe X offset^1^
 * **Ynnn** Probe Y offset^1^
 * **Znnn** Trigger Z height
-* **Cnnn** Temperature coefficient^2^
 * **Snnn** Calibration temperature^2^
+* **Cnnn or Cnnn:nnn** Temperature coefficient^3^
 * **Knnn** Selects the Z probe number.
 If there is no K parameter then the current Z probe number is used.
 The current Z probe number is 0 at startup.
 * **Hnnn** Selects the sensor number (defined by M308) to use for temperature compensation when the C and S parameters are used.^2^

-^1^X and Y offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
+^1^ X and Y offsets of the Z probe relative to the print head (i.e. the position when the empty tool is selected) can be specified.
 This allows you to calculate your probe coordinates based on the geometry of the bed, without having to correct them for Z probe X and Y offset.

-^2^Optional parameters 'S' (temperature in °C at which the specified Z parameter is correct, default is current temperature) and 'C' (temperature coefficient of Z parameter in mm/°C, default zero).
+^2^ Optional parameter 'S' (temperature in °C at which the specified Z parameter is correct, default is current temperature).
 This is useful for probes that are affected by temperature.
+^3^ Optional parameter 'C' (temperature coefficient of Z parameter in mm/°C, default zero).
 In RRF3 you must specify which temperature sensor to use in the 'H' parameter.

 #### RepRapFirmware v2.x and earlier